All Episodes

 We don't pay attention.

-About which you are uh totally right.
+Now all of a sudden the 180, about which you are totally right.

 Whatever, whatever they can do to tell you that what you see is not real.

-It's gonna be a tough sell.
+It's going to be a tough sell.

-And now they're pointing to Wall Street success and saying, you gotta see that's happening out there, and uh it means the economy's coming back.
+And now they're pointing to Wall Street success and saying, you got to see that's happening out there.

-Your question ought to be for who?
+Your question ought to be, for who?

 I want my economy back.

-I told you you told me to hate these Wall Street people.
+I told you, you told me to hate these Wall Street people.

 Now you're citing them as somebody I should follow.

-John in West Islip, New York.
+John in West Island, New York.

-Uh I got about a minute, but I wanted to get to you.
+I got about a minute, but I wanted to get to you.

 Hello, sir.

-You know, the Democrats have it so easy.
+Look, you know, the Democrats have it so easy.

 All they do is they get to propose stupid legislation after stupid legislation, billions and billions and billions of dollars.